 Public transport in times of COVID-19

-(Update June 7th, 2020) As a result of the outbreak of COVID-19 earlier this year, some things have changed in our public transport system.
-Normally I advice everyone to use public transport as much as possible, but right now I am not so sure.
+As a result of the outbreak of COVID-19, some things have changed in our public transport system.
+Normally I advice everyone to use public transport as much as possible, but right now it’s a bit different.
 If you’re using trains, buses or any other mode of public transport keep in mind the following:

-- You have to wear a face mask when using public transport.
+- You have to wear a face mask when traveling by public transport.
 If you don’t the fine is EUR 95.
 Ferries, such as the (free) ones in Amsterdam, are considered public transport as well.

 - If it gets to busy trains may be cancelled and platforms may be closed, meaning you may not be able to travel to or from popular tourist hotspots.